mezger/customizable-servo-arm/README.md

 ## Servo splines

+The Futaba 3F spline is the most common spline for standard servos.
+It fits a large variety of servos and brands.

+For the 9g micro servos called SG90, I learned that there exist at least two different sizes of the servo head.
+A Tower Pro SG90 servo has a smaller diameter of the servo head then all the other NoName SG90 servos I own.
+So I designed splines for both sizes, called SG90 for the bigger NoName (4.9mm diameter) and SG90TP for the smaller sized Tower Pro (4.7mm diameter) variant.

 ### Futaba 3F (25 teeth)

 This is the most commonly used servo spline for "standard" servos.
 Futaba 3F is identical to Hitec H25T.
-A lot of servos from D-POWER and SAVOX use this spline, too.

 * MG 996R